 Carrington College promotes an environment free from harassment, discrimination or retaliation based on disability, in which students with disabilities are welcomed to engage in an open dialogue with the school about appropriate accommodation options Carrington’s programs, activities, and facilities are accessible to students with disabilities.
 Carrington College will provide appropriate reasonable accommodations to qualified individuals with documented disabilities in compliance with the Americans with Disabilities Act and all applicable federal, state, or local laws that provide for non-discrimination against qualified individuals with disabilities.
 Carrington College makes no assumptions concerning any individual’s abilities or disabilities and will make an individual assessment in response to each request to determine if the needs of the student can be met in his or her program of choice.

 The accommodation process begins when a student or applicant discloses a disability and requests an accommodation.
 A student seeking accommodations should first contact the Office of Student Disability Services.
-You may reach the office by emailing them at email@example.com or by fax at (630)689-9052.
-Students or applicants who self-disclose a disability to an Instructor, Campus Administrator, Admissions Advisor, Accommodation Liaison (Dean) or Student Services Consultant and request an accommodation will be referred to the Office of Student Disability Services and appropriate Accommodation Coordinator, who will work directly with the student regarding the request.
+You may reach the office by emailing them at ADA@carrington.edu.
+Students or applicants who self-disclose a disability to an Instructor, Campus Administrator, Admissions Advisor, Accommodation Liaison (Dean) or Student Services Consultant and request an accommodation will be referred to the Student Affairs Office.

 The Accommodation Coordinator will ask the student to complete an accommodation request form specifying his or her impairment and the requested accommodation.
 The student must provide recent (generally no more than five years old) certification and/or documentation from a qualified medical or educational professional that (a) provides a specific diagnosis; and (b) recommends specific accommodations that might be helpful to the student in an academic setting based on the diagnosis.